Enjoy-Korea/help-center/docs/visa/en/arc.md

-# About Alien Registration Card (ARC)
+# About Residence Card (RC)

-### How can I check if my ARC application is complete?
+### How can I check if my RC application is complete?

 Once your application is complete on [EnkorStay](https://stay.enkor.kr), the status on [my account page](https://stay.enkor.kr/account) will change to

 `Immigration office - Under review`

-### When will the ARC be issued?
+### When will the RC be issued?

-It usually takes about **a month** to issue the Alien Registration Card after fingerprint registration.It may vary depending on the immigration situation.
+It usually takes about **a month** to issue the Residence Card after fingerprint registration.It may vary depending on the immigration situation.

-### Where can I receive my ARC?
+### Where can I receive my RC?

-When your ARC is issued, it will be announced on the university bulletin board and the EnkorStay visa page.
+When your RC is issued, it will be announced on the university bulletin board and the EnkorStay visa page.
 Additionally, you will be **notified via email**, so please check your email regularly.